kabelwerk/sdk-js/README.md

 The connection object takes care of automatically re-connecting when the connection drops, opening inboxes and rooms (see below), retrieving and updating user info, and logging (silent by default).
 There can be only one connection object at a time and you can access it using the `Kabelwerk.getKabel` method.

+Read more about [the connection object](./docs/kabel.md) in the docs.

 ### Inboxes